Minorities in US Ineligible for CFTR Modulators Due to Poorly Studied Mutations

 The smallest disparity existed in eligibility for Kalydeco.
 Here, 11.4% of Black patients were eligible, and between 16.3% and 17.2% among all other groups.

-For the triple combination sold as Trikafta (elexacaftor/tezacaftor/ivacaftor), a total of 62.5% of Black or African American patients showed eligibility, along with 67.3% of Hispanics, and 71.9% of other races.
+For the triple combination sold as Trikafta (elexacaftor/tezacaftor/ivacaftor), a total of 62.5% of Black patients showed eligibility, along with 67.3% of Hispanics, and 71.9% of other races.
 About 88% of non-Hispanic white patients did as well.

 The most common CFTR mutation causing CF is known as delF508.
 People with two copies — called the delF508/delF508 genotype — qualify for three of the Vertex combinations: Orkambi, Symdeko, and Trikafta.